Certificate Discovery Scans (not including SSH discovery)

 A. Because even though discovery only needs to successfully negotiate one protocol, it may require multiple attempts.

 Some legacy servers are not able to complete the SSL Handshake when the client presents protocol options it doesn’t understand so it is necessary to try again using a different set i.e. that’s the reason discovery has the different protocol sets to try; so that if a client for example presents TLS 1.2 ciphers to a server that only understands SSL 3.0 and TLS 1.0, the server might reject the connection even when the client has included SSL 3.0 ciphers, too.

 Protocol settings in Platforms determine which outgoing SSL/TLS protocol versions are supported for web services endpoints (such as the SOAP or REST APIs offered by CAs) and for Discovery.

-Where a protocol (e.g. TPP outgoing on TLS 1.2) is not supported by the target OS, but that is the ONLY protocol enabled on the target, expected behaviour is that a two-way handshake will fail and a certificate will not be retrieved.
+Where a protocol (e.g. TPP outgoing on TLS 1.2) is not supported by the target OS, but that is the ONLY protocol enabled on the target, expected behavior is that a two-way handshake will fail and a certificate will not be retrieved.

-Note also, that in terms of on-the-wire analysis of data communications during network discovery, TPP makes use of .NET libraries, so some of the low-level connection behaviours are solely governed by Microsoft’s implementation decisions.
+Note also, that in terms of on-the-wire analysis of data communications during network discovery, TPP makes use of .NET libraries, so some of the low-level connection behaviors are solely governed by Microsoft’s implementation decisions.

-If the discovery engine is AD joined it will periodically generate standard AD/Windows protocol traffic (such as Ldap and Kerberos), as for example in the process of verifying its AD provider every 15 minutes.
+If the discovery engine is AD joined it will periodically generate standard AD/Windows protocol traffic (such as LDAP and Kerberos), as for example in the process of verifying its AD provider every 15 minutes.

 However, this doesn’t imply that a standalone TPP server - with only discovery enabled – will not make similar calls.